New to the Cricut Explore Air 2? Join us as we learn how to use the Explore Air 2 as a beginner!

 If, like me, you are nervous about using a cutting machine, keep reading.
 I am thrilled with how easy it has been to plug in the Explore Air 2 and start crafting within minutes.

 What’s in the Box?

 We have the Cricut Express Air 2.
 It comes in lots of pretty colors.
-In order to be able to start right off crafting, I suggest getting bundle like the Everything Bundle.
-It comes with Cricut Explore Air™ 2 plus a variety of blades, mats, tools, and materials galore.
-At the bare minimum you will need the Cricut Explore Air™ 2 machine, a fine point blade, a mat, weeding tool and vinyl to get started.
+To be able to start right off crafting, I suggest getting a bundle like the Everything Bundle.
+It comes with Cricut Explore Air 2 plus various blades, mats, tools, and materials galore.
+At the bare minimum, you will need the Cricut Explore Air 2 machine, a fine point blade, a mat, a weeding tool, and vinyl to get started.

 How Do I Get Started Using the Cricut Explore Air 2?

 It is so super easy to get set up!
 You will want to follow the very easy instructions that come with the machine.
 You plug it in, download the Cricut Design Space software, register your machine and start crafting.
 It is that easy.
 It was so easy that my 13-year-old daughter could jump in and start cutting in minutes.

 Cricut has done a stellar job of offering ready-to-make projects in Cricut Design Space.
 I suggest starting there.
 Search under “Projects” or “Images” to find a simple design you like.
 You could also try our Joy Wood Slice Christmas Ornament with Cricut for using vinyl or How to Make A Christmas Apron with Cricut for iron-on vinyl.

 If you have a teen who is into crafting, then you need a Cricut machine.
 My daughter is 13 and is completely obsessed.
 She has been cutting and adding cute designs to everything she can think of.